canior/json-consumer/Readme.md

 ```
 1. add feed url
-2. feed is downloading on backend
+2. feed is downloading on message queue
 3. feed is downloaded and notify user by websocket
 4. start import process
-5. import process starts for local file on backend
+5. import process starts for local file on message queue
 6. imported and notify user by websocket
 ```